fperf/fperf/README.md

 with only 1 stream.
 This is because the stream is not thread-safty

 * **-influxdb="": writing stats to influxdb, specify the address in this option**
-Set the influxdb address, grpcperf will automatic create a grpcbenchmark table and writing into the qps and lantency metrics.
+Set the influxdb address, fperf will automatic create a fperf table and inserting into the qps and lantency metrics.

 * **-delay=0: wait <delay> time before send the next request**